Last updated: May 13 2022

 I submitted a form through Mailchimp as a test, and sure enough, the new contact is reflected in HubSpot CRM within minutes.

-Pricing: 14-day free trial, with paid plans beginning at $19/month.
+Pricing: 14-day free trial, with paid plans beginning at just $6/month.

 Outfunnel’s field mapping intimidated me in the beginning.

 Fortunately, it took only a few seconds to grasp how it works.
 It’s incredible how I can deeply connect my CRM and marketing automation platform in less than 15 minutes.
+It would have taken several multi-step Zaps to set up anything similar with Zapier.
 If ease of use is your top priority, try Outfunnel.

 2. HubSpot’s Operations Hub

-Best for: Keeping contacts in sync across revenue operations
+Best for: Keeping contacts in sync across revenue operations, if you use HubSpot

 Do you remember PieSync?
 Well, HubSpot acquired PieSync and turned it into Data Sync, which is at the core of Operations Hub now.